-2 If, after having given the signal, the Referee sees that the goalkeeper is not in his right place on the goal-line, he must opposing goalkeeper must stand (without moving his feet) on his own goal-line, between the goal-posts, until the ball is kicked.
+A penalty-kick shall be taken from the penalty-mark and, when it is being taken, all players with the exception of the player taking the kick, and the opposing goalkeeper, shall be within the field of play but outside the penalty-area, and at least 10 yards from the penalty-mark.
+The opposing goalkeeper must stand (without moving his feet) on his own goal-line, between the goalposts, until the ball is kicked.
 The player taking the kick must kick the ball forward; he shall not play the ball a second time until it has been touched or played by another player.
-The ball shall be deemed in play directly it is kicked, i.e., travelled the distance of its circumference, and a goal may be scored direct from such a penalty-kick.
+The ball shall be deemed in play directly it is kicked, i.e., when it has travelled the distance of its circumference, and a goal may be scored direct from such a penaltykick.
 If the ball touches the goalkeeper before passing between the posts, when a penalty-kick is being taken at or after the expiration of half-time or full-time, it does not nullify a goal.
 If necessary, time of play shall be extended at half-time or full-time to allow a penalty-kick to be taken.
+Punishment: